Why Am I So Single?: Act 1

-Nancy reprimands Oliver and tells them that she knows that this fear and their constant joking about the situation is why they are so single, which Oliver takes offence to.
-Oliver then says that Nancy is so single because she is so focused on finding the perfect boyfriend that she doesn’t even think about who she really needs, to which she surprisingly agrees.
-Nancy says that she actually felt she found the perfect boyfriend in 'The Ex' but didn’t realise it until after she broke up with him.
-Oliver says to her that she could do much better than him but then Nancy reveals that she is willing to abandon everything to get back together with 'The Ex' if he randomly called her again one day to run away with him ('Just In Case').
+Nancy reprimands Oliver and tells them she knows that this fear and their constant joking about the situation is why they are so single, to which Oliver takes offence.
+Oliver then says Nancy is so single because she is so focused on finding the perfect boyfriend that she doesn't even think about who she really needs, to which she surprisingly agrees.
+Nancy says she actually felt she found the perfect boyfriend in 'The Ex' but didn't realise it until after she broke up with him.
+Oliver retorts that she could do much better than him, but Nancy then reveals she would be willing to abandon everything to get back together with 'The Ex' were he to one day randomly call her again to run away with him ('Just In Case').
 Oliver then insists, as her best friend, that Nancy will move on.
-Nancy argues about Oliver’s trust issues when dating and says that they won’t understand the pain she felt unless they actually give people a chance, encouraging Oliver to be open to her about their issues.
+She argues about Oliver's trust issues when dating and says they won't understand the pain she felt unless they actually give people a chance, encouraging Oliver to be open to her about their issues.
 Oliver explains that they think it is a game for Nancy, and they do not want to play anymore.

-As tensions are rising again, and Nancy is pressing Oliver further, the two find a bee in the flat and even though they are still hostile towards each other, they work together to get the bee out of the flat ('Interlude in B Minor').
-When they succeed in getting the bee out of the flat, Nancy says this shows that they can do anything together and asks Oliver again to be open to her about their struggles.
-They agree, but only after a 15 minute intermission; Nancy says that they need a much better cliffhanger before an intermission occurs.
-Suddenly, Oliver’s doorbell rings.
+As tensions are rising again and Nancy is pressing Oliver further, the two find a bee in the flat.
+Although they are still hostile towards each other, they work together to get the bee out of the apartment ('Interlude in B Minor').
+Following this success, Nancy declares that this shows they can do anything together and once again asks Oliver to be open to her about their struggles.
+They agree, but only after a 15-minute intermission; Nancy muses they need a much better cliffhanger before an intermission occurs when, suddenly, Oliver's doorbell rings.